Go Back

 Notes

 The toasted rice powder is the line between Larb and something that resembles it.
 It takes ten minutes to make.
-Do not skip it and do not substitute breadcrumbs, crushed crackers, or anything pre-made.
-The toasting develops a roasted, nutty quality that is entirely its own — it adds texture, it absorbs the dressing slightly, and it rounds the dish in a way nothing else does.
+Do not skip it and do not substitute anything pre-made.
+The toasting develops a roasted, nutty quality that is entirely its own.
+It adds texture, it absorbs the dressing slightly, and it rounds the dish in a way nothing else does.
 My mother always made more than she needed.
 The extra kept in a small jar on the counter for a week.

 The lime must be fresh.
-This matters more in this dish than in almost any other Thai recipe I make, because the lime juice is structural — it is not a garnish, it is half the dressing.
-Bottled lime juice is flat and slightly bitter in a way that pulls the dish in the wrong direction.
+This matters more in this dish than in almost any other Thai recipe I make, because the lime juice is structural.
+It is not a garnish, it is half the dressing.
 Squeeze the limes just before they go in.
 Not five minutes before.
 Just before.

 The chicken should be slightly warm when it is dressed, not hot and not cold.
-This is the detail most home cooks miss.
 Hot chicken steams the herbs.
 Cold chicken sits under the dressing like a wall.
-Warm chicken takes the lime and fish sauce in — the meat opens to them.
+Warm chicken takes the lime and fish sauce in.
 Pull the pan off the heat, let it rest for sixty seconds, then dress it.

-Leftovers, if there are any, keep in the refrigerator for one day.
+Leftovers keep in the refrigerator for one day.
 The rice powder will soften overnight and the herbs will wilt.
-It is still good the next morning — eaten cold, straight from the container, standing at the counter.
+It is still good the next morning, eaten cold, straight from the container, standing at the counter.
 My mother would not have called that leftovers.
 She would have called it breakfast.

 Nutrition